Kian-Wee/ROS_helper_functions/README.md

 mock_multiplexer(depreciated) - used to control multiple drone input sources into one output

-mode_manager - mux for a posestamped topic(more generically), able to be used directly for offboard control to mavros
+mode_manager - mux for a posestamped topic(more generically), able to be used directly for offboard control to mavros, implements the slow_yaw function too to prevent vio drifting